-Additional courses to satisfy General Education Graduation Requirements: These courses are not program requirements; however, have to be completed in order to be eligible to graduate from the college.
-Students may choose a satisfier course from the College Catalog.
-Students may choose to take these courses prior to the suggested semester.
+Additional courses to satisfy General Education Graduation Requirements: The courses listed below are not program requirements; however, must be completed in order to be eligible to graduate from the college.
+Students may choose a satisfier course from the College Catalog and take the course during a semester of their preference.